Skip to main content

 Business Tax Returns: The Anchor Document

 The business tax return (Form 1120 for C-corps, 1120-S for S-corps, 1065 for partnerships, Schedule C for sole proprietors) is the most authoritative financial document in the package — it is filed under penalty of perjury, verified by the IRS, and reflects the owner's actual reported income rather than a management-prepared estimate.
 Lenders look at: Gross revenue (must align with bank deposit totals — large discrepancies are an immediate red flag).
 Net income or adjusted EBITDA — the actual cash-generating capacity of the business after cost of goods and operating expenses.
 Officer compensation and distributions — on pass-through entities, these are added back to assess owner-cash available for debt service.
 Schedule K-1 (for partnerships and S-corps) — reveals each owner's economic interest and their personal tax exposure.
-According to IRS guidance on business tax returns, the IRS transcript pulled via Form 4506-T is what lenders verify against the borrower-provided copy — any discrepancy triggers a documentation request and potential fraud referral.
+According to IRS guidance on business tax returns, the IRS transcript pulled via Form 4506-C is what lenders verify against the borrower-provided copy — any discrepancy triggers a documentation request and potential fraud referral.

 Bank Statements: The Cash Flow Truth Teller

 Bank statements — typically 3–6 months, sometimes 12 months for SBA loans — are where lenders see the actual operating cash flow of the business.
 Key elements reviewed: Average daily balance — lenders want to see a consistent floor; a business with an ADB of $12,000 on $80,000/month deposits is managing cash tightly.
 Deposit consistency — are deposits occurring most days of the month, or are there 2–3 large lump-sum deposits per month?
 Consistent daily deposits indicate real ongoing operations; lump sums alone may indicate batch billing rather than continuous revenue.
 NSF and overdraft activity — any non-sufficient fund (NSF) return or overdraft fee is flagged.
 Multiple NSFs per month signal that the business is operating at the edge of its cash balance.
-According to CFPB guidance on small business credit, bank statement cash flow analysis is the primary underwriting tool for non-bank alternative lenders — even more so than the credit score.
+Bank statement cash flow analysis is the primary underwriting tool for non-bank alternative lenders — even more so than the credit score.
 Cash deposits without identifiable source — round-number cash deposits that don't correspond to identifiable business activity trigger BSA/AML documentation requirements.
 Lenders may ask for supporting invoices or contracts if cash activity is high relative to revenue.

 P&L, Balance Sheet, and Debt Schedule